KOD892/url-shortner/README.md

 # URL Shortener

-This is a solution to the [URL shortening API landing page challenge on Frontend Mentor](https://www.codementor.io/projects/web/link-shortener-website-brqjanf6zq).
+This is a solution to the [codeMentor url shortener project](https://www.codementor.io/projects/web/link-shortener-website-brqjanf6zq).

 ## Overview